medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 - `id`: Auto increment id
 - `address`: An address of deal generated when deal is created
 - `data_schema`: A list of URLs of desired data schema
+- `presentation_definition`: Objects that specify the conditions required for verifiable presentation
 - `budget`: A budget for consuming data
 - `max_num_data`: The maximum number of data the consumer want
 - `cur_num_data`: The current number of data provided